LitPreet/NETFLIX-ClONE/README.md

 Run the CLI tool to scan your template files for classes and build your CSS.

-Type in Your Terminal npm run start. it will open a local host.
+Type command in Your Terminal npm run start. it will open a local host.

 Open the link in your browser.